How to Present a Lesson Plan

 3. Lesson Objectives

 This piece is critical because it will allow the students to assess the intention of each lesson.
 When thinking about the objectives, it’s vital to consider the acquired skills we expect our students to have at the end of the class.
-Like any other goals in life or business, each one should be actionable and measurable, meaning after each class, students should be able to use what they have learned and put into action the concepts.
+Like any other goals in life or business, each one should be actionable and measurable, meaning after each class, students should demonstrate mastery of learning outcomes through applied practice.

 Example: Understand and be able to create a timeline framework of reference to explain the story of the Internet.